HeardLibrary/digital-scholarship/computer/command-windows.md

 You should see a listing of the files in the Documents directory that is a child directory of your home directory (currently your working directory).
 Now try these commands:

 ```
-ls documents
+dir documents
-ls /Documents
+dir \Documents
 ```

 The first command shows that paths in the shell are not case sensitive.
 The second command should generate an error, because its path is absolute and there probably isn't any folder named "Documents" that is a child of your root directory.

 You can include multiple levels in a relative path.
-On my computer, I have a subdirectory of my Documents directory called `corp-b` and I could reference it from my home directory as
+On my computer, I have a subdirectory of my Documents directory called `Arduino` and I could reference it from my home directory as

 ```
-ls Documents/corp-b
+dir Documents/Arduina
 ```

 **Special relative path prefixes**